Just Berry Plants

 Forelle is a low-chill variety of pear tree.
 Hot climates, such as Durban, are unsuitable for growing pear trees.
 It is a strong medium-sized tree.
 It should start flowering in early September, and harvest is in February.

-Some pear varieties, including Forelle, are not self-pollinating.
+Pear trees including Forelle, are not self-pollinating.
 This means you will need at least one other compatible pear tree nearby for cross-pollination and fruit production.
 Be sure to choose a pear variety that blooms around the same time as Forelle for successful pollination.
 The Clapps and Bon Cretien varieties are cross-pollinators for the Forelle Pear.

 Scroll down for planting information: